-- Glue gun and glue sticks

-- small paper cup

-- coins, marbles or other small objects
+- small paper cup - coins, marbles or other small objects

-Engineers build bridges with very strong materials (e.g. steel, etc.) that can carry heavy loads.
-When designing bridges, they have to consider structural materials including fasteners, how big the bridge should be, how heavy it is, and the types of stresses or forces that the bridge will be subjected to (e.g. tension, compression, etc.).
+Engineers build bridges with strong materials (e.g., steel) that can carry heavy loads.
+When designing bridges, they must consider structural materials including fasteners, how big the bridge should be, how heavy it is, and the types of stresses or forces the bridge will be subjected to (e.g. tension, compression, etc.).